siraajkudtarkar/CS167/Labs/Lab8/CS167_Lab8.md

    <p align="center"><img src="./images/asterixdb-web-interface.png" style="width:792px;"/></p>

-   You can now close this window if you want.
+   You can now close this terminal window if you want.

 ---

-## II.
+## III.
 Review the builtin function

 1. Go through the [builtin functions of AsterixDB](https://asterixdb.apache.org/docs/0.9.8/sqlpp/builtins.html).
 Focus on numeric, string, temporal, and aggregate functions.
-2. You can directly run the queries into the web interface of AsterixDB for testing.
+2. You can directly run the queries into the [web interface](http://127.0.0.1:19006) of AsterixDB for testing.
 3. Run the following query.

    ```sql